What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Meat Dish and Beer restaurant Niku no Ohyama in Tokyo, Japan

-A popular Tokyo street food (but also found in restaurants), menchi katsu is a deep-fried meat croquette.
+A popular Tokyo street food, menchi katsu is a deep-fried meat croquette.
 In the most popular version, minced meat is mixed with onion, salt and pepper, then breaded and fried.
-The result is a crispy outside with a flavorful, gooey inside.
-The croquettes can be eaten plain or jazzed up with Japanese-style Worcestershire sauce, known as tonkatsu sauce.

 Displayed menu on side of restaurant at Ameyoko Market in Tokyo, Japan

-Being highly portable, menchi katsu is often considered the best street food in Tokyo.
+Being highly portable, they are often considered the best street food in Tokyo.
 By definition, menchi katsu is a meat croquet, but there are other variations.
-Meat and potato, crab meat and curry are options.
-A pork cutlet that is fried is called tonkatsu and is another Japanese specialty.

 Niku no Oyama